TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/icss_emac_lwip.md

 - Iperf version to be used is version 2.0.9-win64(on windows) and version 2.+ on linux(Ubuntu 18.04 64bit).

 - The lwip app has iperf enabled by default.

-- The data streams can be either Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).

- - UDP: When used for testing UDP capacity, iperf allows the user to specify the datagram size and provides results for the datagram throughput and the packet loss.
- - TCP: When used for testing TCP capacity, iperf measures the throughput of the payload.
-Iperf uses 1024 × 1024 for mebibytes and 1000 × 1000 for megabytes.

 ## Important Iperf Arguments: